• Skip to main content

 sensory avoiding

-eating sensory sound touch
+eating pain self-regulation sensory sound touch

-Sensory avoiding, also known as sensory under responsivity, refers to a pattern of behaviour where individuals actively try to avoid or minimize exposure to sensory stimuli.
+Sensory avoiding, also known as sensory under-responsivity, refers to a pattern of behaviour where individuals actively try to avoid or minimise exposure to sensory stimuli.
 These individuals may have a heightened sensitivity to sensory input and may find certain sensations overwhelming or discomforting.
-As a result, they may engage in behaviours such as avoiding …
+As a result, they may engage in behaviours such as avoiding crowded …

 Learn moresensory avoiding